WithSecureLabs/cloud-wiki/docs/azure/services/azure_monitoring.md

 * Alert - collection of events that, when taken together, are significant from a security perspective.
 An alert could contain a single event or multiple ones.
 * Incidents - Sentinel creates incidents from alerts or groups of alerts based on internal logic.
 Incidents queue is where you find all the analytics done by Sentinel.

 When looking at configured alerts, take note of "Query scheduling" times and "Alert threshold".
-If you believe that a given rule is likely being misreported or is allowing too big of a window of allowed actions before raising a security alert, then discuss with the client about that.
+If you believe that a given rule is likely being misreported or allows a large window of allowed actions before raising a security alert, then consider reviewing this and changing it if appropriate.

 ## External Links
 * https://docs.microsoft.com/en-us/azure/azure-monitor/logs/workspace-design